1. Loan against mutual funds

 The lender asks mutual fund registrar like CAMS or Karvy to mark a lien on the number of units being pledged.
 The registrar then marks the lien and sends a letter to the lender with a copy to the borrower confirming the lien.
 An important thing to keep in mind is that the lien is marked against the units and not the amount.
 You cannot redeem the units before you completely repay the loan.

 Once the loan is repaid, the financier can send a request to the fund house to lift the lien.
 You can also enforce a partial removal of lien in case the financiers receive part payment, and this will free up some units while the rest would still be under claim.

 The bank can reinforce the lien if the borrower fails to repay the loan in the duration agreed upon.
 Same goes for defaulting too.
 In such a situation, the lender requests the mutual fund to redeem the units and send the cheque to the lender.

-– Loan against mutual funds is an excellent way to receive instant liquidity against the mutual funds unit you own.
+– Loan against mutual funds is an excellent way to receive instant liquidity against the mutual fund units you own.

 – If you think your mutual fund investment is lying idle, this is an excellent way to raise capital for short-term financial requirements quickly.

 – The interest rates for a loan against mutual funds can be lower than that for personal loan interest rate.

 – If you opt for a loan against your mutual fund units, then you would not have to sell your units hence your financial plan, and fund ownership remains intact.

 Loans against mutual funds are quite a rare practice due to lack of awareness and information on the subject.
 So next time you think of alternative ways of raising a contingency fund, remember that a loan against your mutual funds can be a better option than traditional instruments.